Festival children: Other terms

 In addition, after the XII World Festival of Youth and Students was held in the capital in 1985, the established phrase ‘children of the festival’ often began to be applied to the periods after both festivals, 1957 and 1985 (sometimes modified to ‘children of the festivals’).

-However, none of the terms described above was able to replace the original one until the turn of the 1990s and 2000s, when the concept of ‘Afro-Russians’ emerged, created by analogy with ‘African Americans,’ which was more successful due to the absence of chronological and circumstantial references, as well as thanks to active promotion in the media by Russian mulattoes themselves.
+But none of the terms described above was able to replace the original one until the turn of the 1990s and 2000s, when the concept of ‘Afro-Russians’ emerged, created by analogy with ‘African Americans,’ which was more successful due to the absence of chronological and circumstantial references, as well as thanks to active promotion in the media by Russian mulattoes themselves.
 In 2002, TV presenter Elena Khanga claimed authorship of the term.

-In 2019, a number of media outlets and bloggers introduced the term ‘children of the World Cup’, comparing the situation with the birth of mixed-race children after festivals and the Olympics with a similar situation after the 2018 World Cup, which took place in Russia.
+In 2019 a number of media outlets and bloggers introduced the term ‘children of the World Cup’, comparing the situation with the birth of mixed-race children after festivals and the Olympics with a similar situation after the 2018 World Cup, which took place in Russia.